“To celebrate the people, the products, and the hobby of high-end audio with humor, insight, and occasional humility.”

 - Any current “for pay” relationship with an audio, or consumer electronics manufacturer, distributor or retailer, is a conflict of interest and is generally prohibited.
 Special exemptions, if granted, require that the reviewer does not review, offer comments on or even reference products falling into the conflict of interest.
 Past relationships must be disclosed and may require the same restrictions.

-- All submissions must be accompanied by the appropriate and relevant disclaimers, and the Publisher reserves the right to add any such disclaimer that is deemed appropriate and relevant.
+- All submissions must be accompanied by the appropriate and relevant disclaimers, and the Editorial Team reserves the right to add any such disclaimer that is deemed appropriate and relevant.